rokipdj88/windowsinstaller/README.md

 	•	Replace xxxx with the correct Windows version.
 	•	Make sure to use the correct download link for your file.

-Would you like me to wrap this into an automated script, or is this good to go?
-Let me know! 🚀

 Buy VPS/RDP at : [https://t.me/candrapn](https://t.me/candrapn)